py-bootcamp/production-ready/README.md

 - Your users know before you when the application is not working like expected
 - Logs are not giving you enough information (or context)
-- You can’t answer simple metric related question about your application (throughput, req/s, average latency, …)
+- You can’t answer simple metric related questions about your application (throughput, req/s, average latency, …)

 ### Actions